maryknoop/p8105_midterm_mk4022/p8105_midterm_mk4022.md

     ## [1] 14.66856

-Part 3: \* The authors find “the prevalence of EEOP to be 33% of the study population”.
-What is the definition of EEOP, and what variables can you use to evaluate this claim?
-Is the finding consistent with the data available to you?
-EEOP is an enlarged external occipital protuberance.
+Part 3: EEOP is an enlarged external occipital protuberance greater .
 We can use the variable eop\_size\_mm to determine how many of our subjects are above the 10mm specifiation for EEOP.
+The prevalence from the paper is 33% and we find that is it 32%.
+This is similar enough to be consistent.

 ``` r
 posture_data %>%